bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 3. **Generator functions can hold internal state.** The `current` and `next` variables are local to the generator function’s scope, and are preserved between iterations.

 Crank takes advantage of all three of these features by allowing components to be written as generator functions which *yield* element trees.
-By retaining the generator object just like we retained DOM nodes and children, we can preserve the local scope of the generator for components.
+By retaining generator objects just like we retained DOM nodes and children, we can preserve the local scope of the generator for component elements.

 ```jsx
 function *Counter() {